shd101wyy/markdown-preview-enhanced/docs/faq.md

 If you want the style of the preview to be consistent with your atom editor, go to settings of this package, then change the `Preview Theme`.
 Or you can run `Markdown Preview Enhanced: Customize Css` command, then modify the `style.less` file.  [#68](https://github.com/shd101wyy/markdown-preview-enhanced/issues/68), [#89](https://github.com/shd101wyy/markdown-preview-enhanced/issues/89).
 5. **The preview is super super lagging?**
-This might happen when your markdown file is too big, or you are using too many math or graphs.
+This might happen when your markdown file is too big, or you are writing too many math or graphs.
 Therefore I would like to recommend you to disable `Live Update` functionality.
 You can run `Markdown Preview Enhanced: Toggle Live Update` to disable it.
+6. **Keyboard Shortcut doesn't work?**
+<kbd>cmd-shift-p</kbd> then choose `Key Binding Resolver: Toggle`.
+Check if there is keybinding conflicts, or post an issue on GitHub.